AhmadovS/csc488/A4/TEMPLATE.md

 # Storage

-We will push activation records for each scope, preducure and function of the program into the runtime stack.
+We will push activation records for each scope, procedure and function of the program into the runtime stack.
 Each activation record contains the following words: return data, return address, static link, dynamic link (pointer to the start of the previous record) and then the following arguments and/or variables in that specific scope.
 The records are in this specific order, meaning the first word in a record is the return data, followed by the return address, static link, dynamic link then the arguments and/or variables.
 Once the record needs to be used, you simply pop all but the bottom two words.
 Push the result into the return data and use the return value to go back to the previous record.

 ACTIVATION RECORD:
 |--------------------